mapcrafter/mapcrafter/docs/installation.rst

 .. note::

-    You don't need to install the Minecraft texture files manually if you installed mapcrafter with the Debian package.
+    You don't need to install the Minecraft texture files manually if you installed mapcrafter from the AUR or with the Debian package.

 mapcrafter needs some resources to render maps: Minecraft texture files and some template files for the web output.